tabenjamin2000/middleware-scripts/README.md

-This is a scripts repository
+This is a script repository
+Some of these scripts need to be updated.